What Is an Exponential Moving Average (EMA) in Trading?

 This greater weight given to recent data is useful when analysing volatile markets, where there may be abrupt changes in the price.
 This is particularly useful if you are trading intraday or highly volatile assets.

-If the exponential MA is sloping higher, it suggests that the asset is in an upward trend.
-When the value on a chart crosses above the EMA line (1), it is considered a bullish signal, indicating that the asset could continue rising.
+If the exponential MA slopes higher, it suggests that the asset is in an upward trend.
+When the price crosses above the EMA line (1), it is considered a bullish signal, indicating that the asset could continue rising.

-If the EMA slopes downward, it indicates the price is falling.
-When the price moves below the line (2), it is a bearish signal indicating that the asset could fall further, and you might use this as an indicator to sell.
+If the indicator slopes downward, it indicates the price is falling.
+When the price moves below the line (2), it is a bearish signal indicating that the asset could fall further, and you might use this as a sell indicator.

 Place Potential Support and Resistance Levels